city

 Assault with a deadly weapon, as characterized by California penal code 245(a)(1), is complex, and the legal implications can be difficult to decipher.
 Conviction of this crime can result in a lengthy prison sentence, fines, and continued restrictions after release.
 If you’ve been charged with assault with a deadly weapon, avoiding conviction is imperative.
 Luckily, you don’t have to do it alone.

-The dedicated criminal defense lawyers at Gressley & Donaldson can review the details of your case, explain your legal options, and help chart the best course forward.
+The dedicated Riverside assault with a deadly weapon lawyer at Gressley & Donaldson can review the details of your case, explain your legal options, and help chart the best course forward.
 When you’re ready to mount an aggressive defense to protect our future, we’re here for you.
 In the meantime, keep reading to learn everything you need to know about assault with a deadly weapon charges in California.

 Don’t make the mistake of trying to navigate your case alone.
 The dedicated attorneys at Gressley & Donaldson have the resources and experience necessary to mount an effective defense.
 Contact our law firm to schedule a consultation.